- Kale, glorious kale!

 - Layered garden for a small space

 Do you have a small city lot?
 Don’t despair.
 Some of the nicest gardens are on the smallest lots.
-Here are some questions and answers to get you started.
+Here are some questions and answers to get you started on how to maximize your small garden space.

 How much sun do you get and from which directions?
 How does this change with the seasons?
-Where do the prevailing winds come from, or are you quite sheltered with fences or shrubs?
-Is the lot shaded by large trees or is it dry and sunny?
+Where do the prevailing winds come from.
+Do you have fences or shrubs to shelter you?
+Is there shade from large trees or is it dry and sunny?
 Is the ground dry or damp or soggy?

 Determining the general climate of your lot is a good start in deciding what kind of garden you want to create and where you can plant what.